This is SPATHA!

 I saw the gaps in the system and started to question it.
 I was amazed that people were listening to a sick doctor rather than a healthy man.
 I considered the fact that so many doctors and psychologists had great health issues for themselves and didn`t know how to solve it mostly giving out recipes or random advise.
 And me, I wanted to do something meaningful and actually solve problems, yet I did not know how.

-Besides school I did random jobs as life guard teaching how to swim, working on construction or as a barista.
+Besides school I did random jobs as life guard, teaching how to swim, working on construction or as a barista.
 I met my second mentor, which happened to be the toughest man I`ve ever seen since then, showing me what it really means to be a powerful male man.
-It was back then when I realised how important it is to have a solid self-esteem and that it is not only the root of most problems, but also the solution.
+It was back then when I realized how important it is to have a solid self-esteem and that it is not only the root of most problems, but also the solution.

 After receiving my degree I was heading to become a helicopter pilot.
 Even though I did apply for police going through the test successfully I decided to do it another way as it reminded me to much of "doing as you are told for what."